just-the-docs/just-the-docs/tutorials/validation.md

 ![](../files/v-summary.png)

 It can be seen that one of the 2 buildings is not valid, because it has duplicate vertices.
-To know the details, you can produce a HTML report (at the path '/Users/elvis/temp/myreport/report.html'):
+To know the details, you can produce a report (called `myreport.json`):
 ```
-val3dity myfile.json --report /Users/elvis/temp/myreport
+val3dity myfile.json --report myreport.json
 ```

-And we obtain:
+Drag this file to the [online report browser](http://geovalidation.bk.tudelft.nl/val3dity/browser/), and we obtain:

 ![](../files/v-report.png)